Advanced Newsletter Suite for Magento 2

 The CSV must contain:

-entity_id is the best identifier when the import is performed in the same Magento environment.
+entity_id,category_path, if entity_id is empty.entity_id is the best identifier when the import is performed in the same Magento environment.

 category_path is more portable between environments, but it must be unique.